 How old are your kids?

-List the expenses in your life that are ongoing — mortgage, car payments and any big credit card balances or private student loans.
-Debt doesn't disappear when you die, and your spouse will have less income with which to make payments.
-Some debt, such as credit card debt, may be forgiven, so to speak, if the estate doesn't have enough assets to pay the balance — but if a spouse was a joint account holder, she’ll be liable.
+When you die, your debt doesn't disappear.
+And if you pass before your spouse, they'll have less income with which to make payments.
+Some debt, such as credit card debt, may be forgiven if the estate doesn't have enough assets to pay the balance — but if a spouse is a joint account holder, they'll be liable.

-Do you plan to cover college?
+Do you plan to cover college costs?